 5. Check your network provider’s tariffs

-O2 users have a choice of two Data Abroad Bolt Ons - the first tariff gives you 50Mb of data to use overseas for £40 per month, the other is the Heavy User Option.
-This is £120 per month for 200MB of data to use abroad.
+O2 users have a choice of two Data Abroad Bolt Ons - the first tariff gives you 50Mb of data to use overseas for £40 per month, which increases to 200MB (£120) a month the other gives you 100Mb of data to use within EU for £48.
+This is £120 per month for 300MB of data to use abroad.
 (Well worth the investment if you’re anticipating some heavy-duty surfing.)

 Vodafone customers may sign up to Passport, a free service that allows users to take their UK price plan (for calls and texts) to more than 35 countries (covers Albania to Vatican City, via the European holiday spots and Australia and New Zealand).

 Vodafone's standard data costs abroad (if you haven’t opted in to Vodafone Data Traveller - £2 per day for 25MB in selected European countries, and 5MB elsewhere in Europe) are £1 per MB for the first 5MB, and £5 per 5MB thereafter in the European Union.
 For the rest of the world it's £3 per MB up to 5MB and £15 for every 5MB after that.
 Vodafone will send free text messages to customers to let them know that they are nearing the end of their data allowance.
 Once you exceed your allowance, standard data rates kick in.

 Orange (powered by EE) customers can use their iPhones abroad, various data add-ons are available.

 Tesco Phone Shop notes that data roaming isn't included in customers' unlimited Web and Wi-Fi package.